-An initiative to help assist the recovery of injured soldiers recently returned from Afghanistan by getting them involved in archaeological investigations.
+An initiative to assist the recovery of wounded, injured and sick military personnel and veterans by getting them involved in archaeological investigations.

 About Op Nightingale

 The initiative is controlled by the Ministry of Defence and is a registered trademark (UK00003192564).
 It has been running since 2011 and has undertaken fieldwork in the UK and overseas, with hundreds of military personnel having worked on projects.

 First World War Practice Trenches, Digging for Britain BBC Digging for Britain with the Op Nightingale excavations at Perham Down.

 Owning around 1% of the UK mainland, the defence estate holds a lot of the nation’s heritage.
 770 scheduled monuments are within this portfolio and this presents not only a major challenge for the 4 archaeologists that work for this government department, but also a fabulous opportunity to share cultural heritage opportunities with these volunteers.

 This work, not only assists the wellbeing of participants but also contributes towards the department’s commitment to the stewardship of the historic estate.
 Operation Nightingale has also worked alongside several military related charities and the excavation work has led to numerous publications and also to new artefacts being displayed in museum galleries.

 You can follow us on Facebook to find out what we’re working on.